joaopedrofrech/wp-docker-turbostack/README.md

 ## 📝 Usage & Best Practices

-- **.env setup:** Copy `.env.example` to `.env` and fill in all secrets, DB credentials, project/domain names, and Cloudflare/API keys.
+- **.env setup:** Copy `.env.example` to `.env` and fill in all secrets, DB credentials, project/domain names.
 Never commit your real `.env` to version control.
 - **Domain config:** Set `DOMAIN` and `PROJECT_NAME` in `.env` for correct routing.
 NGINX and Traefik use these for all service URLs and SSL.
 - **Compose local:** For local development, use `docker-compose -f docker-compose.yml -f docker-compose.local.yml up` to enable local-only features, mounts, or debugging.
 Never mix local overrides in production.
 - **Traefik/Cloudflare:** The stack is ready for Traefik as reverse proxy, with compose labels for HTTPS, domain routing, and Cloudflare DNS challenge for SSL.
-Set your Cloudflare API keys in `.env` for automated SSL and edge delivery.
 - **Authentication:** Adminer and File Browser are protected with HTTP Basic Auth.
 Set `ADMINER_AUTH` and `FILES_AUTH` in `.env` for secure access.
 - **Plugins:** Must-use plugins (`turbostack-optimizations.php`, `wordpress-docker-bridge.php`) are auto-mounted for performance, security, and Docker/Cloudflare/NGINX integration.
 - **Volumes:** All persistent data (DB, cache, uploads, configs) is stored in named Docker volumes.
 Review and back up as needed.